NCT Safer Travel Guidance for Customers

 - The number of customers allowed inside the Travel Centre is limited to 8 at any one time and you may have to queue outside before entering

-- You must wear a facial covering inside the Travel Centre, unless you are exempt (see above)
+- We recommend you wear a face covering inside the Travel Centre, unless you are exempt

 - Make use of the hand sanitiser as you enter and leave